Exodus 18:1-20:26

 “You are to have no other gods before me.
 You are not to make for yourselves a carved image or any kind of representation of anything in heaven above, or the earth beneath or in the water below the shoreline.
 You are not to bow down to them or serve them; for I, Adonai am a jealous God punishing the children for the sins of the parents to the third and fourth generation of those who hate me, but displaying grace to the thousandth generation of those who love me and obey my commandments” (Exodus 20:3-6).

 When Jacob leaves Laban, Rachel steals her father’s household gods.
 This type of ‘other god’ worship was as common in the ancient world as it is today.
 Every world religious system creates images to worship.
-Some require a sacrifice or personal meditation.
-More often than not, these images and offerings of sacrifice and worship are done in the home.
+Some systems require a sacrifice or personal meditation.
+More often than not, these images, offerings, and worship are done in the home.

 The word ‘jealous’ is better rendered ‘zealous’ meaning ‘vigilant in guarding a possession.’
-Adonai’s jealousy isn’t bitter or vindictive; it’s compassionate and protective as seen in His hovering over the children of Isra’el after bringing them out of Egypt.
+Adonai’s jealousy isn’t bitter or vindictive; it’s compassionate and protective as He hovers over the children of Isra’el after bringing them out of Egypt.
 He is fully aware of the enemy who tries to steal away their devotion through idolatry.

-Adonai will not tolerate sin and punishes the sins of the parents through the third and fourth generations.
-The word for ‘sin’ in this verse can be ‘iniquity.’
-Iniquity is birthed in the heart and sin occurs when one transgresses the line established by Adonai in His Torah (1 John 3:4) Yet, in His justice, Adonai displays grace to the thousandth generation of those who love Him by obeying His commandments.
+Adonai will not tolerate sin and he punishes the sins of the parents through the third and fourth generations.
+The word for ‘sin’ in this verse is ‘iniquity.’
+Iniquity is birthed in the heart and sin occurs when one transgresses the line established by Adonai in His Torah (1 John 3:4) Yet, in His justice Adonai displays grace to the thousandth generation of those who love Him by obeying His commandments.

 ג Gimel – Camel means ‘lift up’ or ‘pride.’